-Police face questions over delays in storming Texas school
+Police face questions over response to Texas school shooting

 Carranza had watched as Ramos crashed his truck into a ditch outside the school, grabbed his AR-15-style semi-automatic rifle and shot at two people outside a funeral home, who ran away uninjured.

-Lt.
-Christopher Olivarez of the Department of Public Safety told CNN that the school security officer outside was armed and that initial reports said he and Ramos exchanged gunfire.
-“But right now we’re trying to corroborate that information,” Olivarez said.
+Olivarez told CNN that the school security officer outside was armed and that initial reports said he and Ramos exchanged gunfire, “but right now we’re trying to corroborate that information.”

-After entering the school, Ramos barricaded himself in a classroom and began to kill.
+As Ramos entered the school, two Uvalde police officers exchanged fire with him, and were wounded, according to Olivarez.
+Ramos went into a classroom and began to kill.

 Carranza said the officers should have entered the school sooner.